Skip to main content

 For PhD Students

-All admitted students are granted full-tuition scholarships for a total of three years.
+All admitted students are granted full-tuition scholarships for three years.
 These awards are renewed each year, contingent upon satisfactory academic performance.
-Additional financial support is available in following years.
+Additional financial support may be available in subsequent years.

 View additional pre- and post-enrollment scholarship awards and funding